Skip to main content

 Assuming the vendor handles it

 Most software vendors and hosting providers have uptime guarantees — but those rarely cover your specific data, your specific recovery sequence, or your specific acceptable downtime.
 Their backup is not your DR plan.
+Backup and disaster recovery are different things.
+A backup stores your data.
+A disaster recovery plan defines how you restore operations — which systems come back first, in what order, within what time target.
+Cloud backup is not a DR plan.

 03